nishanth1000/Dummy-FlutterApp/README.md

 ## Features
 • Create QR Code for a String.<br>
-• Stores all QR Codes in local storage.<br>
+• Stores all QR Codes in the local storage.<br>

 ## Screenshots
 #### Home Screen